rlychrisg/keepcursor.nvim/README.md

 ## About
-KeepCursor.nvim is a collection of functions to keep the screen positioned around your cursor as you scroll. for example, `ToggleCursorTop()` keeps the cursor at the top of the screen, by triggering an autocmd for `zt` every time the cursor moves.
-This is handy for allowing the user more look ahead when quickly scrolling through search results. `ToggleCursorRight()` aims to make dealing with long lines less tedious, as the screen will always return to the main chunk of text without having to press `ze` so much.
+KeepCursor is a collection of functions to manage autocmds which keep the screen positioned around the cursor.
+For eg, `:ToggleCursorTop` effectively pressed `zt` after every cursor movement, and `:ToggleCursorRight()` uses `ze`

 ## Installation and configuration
 To install with lazy